Eight Forest Lane

 I decided I needed an alternative that I could quickly make without thinking about it which is where this recipe came into play.

-This is a simple 6 ingredient side dish recipe with 4 of those being spices so hopefully you already have them on your shelf ready to go.
+This turmeric rice is a simple 6 ingredient side dish recipe with 4 of those being spices so hopefully you already have them on your shelf ready to go.
 If not, these spices are so versatile that if you do need to buy them for this recipe, you’ll use them again and again.

-• Garlic powder – all the garlic flavours without needing to peel, chop and cook it first
+• Garlic powder – all the garlic flavours without needing to peel, chop and cook it first.

-• Onion powder – similar to the garlic, some recipes will call for an onion to be cooked, but I like just adding the flavour without the extra step, plus this recipe is great for kids who won’t touch the rice if they can see pieces of onion
+• Onion powder – similar to the garlic, some recipes will call for an onion to be cooked, but I like just adding the flavour without the extra step, plus this recipe is great for kids who won’t touch the rice if they can see pieces of onion.

 • Turmeric – I’m using a generous amount of ground turmeric powder to flavour this rice and give us that spectacular colour.
 This is our key ingredient.

-• Salt – to season, reduce though if your chicken stock is not salt-reduced
+• Salt – to season, reduce though if your chicken stock is not salt-reduced.

 • Chicken stock – I like to use salt-reduced so I can control my salt amount but the better your stock, the more flavour your rice will have.
 You can also substitute for vegetable stock to make this dish vegetarian.